 Located 450 km south of Lima in the Ica region, Nazca stands at 520 meters above sea level in the heart of a desert landscape.

-Its arid climate (17°C to 30°C) and clear skies from April to November make it an ideal destination to explore the ancient lines.
+Its arid climate (17°C to 30°C) and clear skies from April to November make it an ideal destination to explore the millennial lines.

 The local economy relies on: